vuesence/vue-faq/docs/en/development/building.md

 # Create and build an application

-::: # Building an application
+::: details Building an application

 To build a Vue project into browser-friendly files, you need a builder.
 The most popular ones are `Vite` and `Webpack`.